eclipse-hono/hono/site/documentation/content/dev-guide/protocol_gateway.md

 1. when a device connects: authenticate the device
 1. when a device subscribes: validate the topic filters
-1. when a back-end application sends a command:
+1. when a business application sends a command:
   * determine the topic on which the device expects it
   * select the corresponding subscription
   * (optional) modify the payload